AustraliaIsMyCity/spinners_ts/README.md

 Weapons can also be bought at the market.
 Possibilities:</p>
 <ul>
 <li>Weapons are quite limited in the market and its only refreshed from time to time (potentially also a shared marked for versus mode)</li>
 <li>Weapons are unlimited in the market and can be bought freely.
-They are expensive and the player might only be able to buy very few thought the whole game</li>
+They are expensive and the player might only be able to buy very few throught the whole game</li>
 <li>The market is only available after several waves (like a traveling merchant).
 It can only be used during a short time</li>
 </ul>
 <p><strong>C21</strong><br>
-To create of craft a new weapon, the player first needs to select the according recipe (in the shop; similar to dota item upgrades).
+To craft a new weapon, the player first needs to select the according recipe (in the shop; similar to dota item upgrades).
 The ingredients for a weapon are typically <strong>3</strong> weapons cores of the same element and lower rarity.
 Special weapons may require cores from different elements.
 The crafting process also costs gold.<br>
 <strong>F2</strong><br>
-Higher rarity weapon cores can be used instead if the correct one as well. <em>Example: If a recipe requires an Basic water waepon core, but you only have an Advanced water weapon core, it can be used as well</em>.<br>
+Higher rarity weapon cores can be used instead if the correct one as well. <em>Example: If a recipe requires a Basic water weapon core, but you only have an Advanced water weapon core, it can be used as well</em>.<br>
 <strong>C22</strong><br>
 Some higher rarity weapons can also be <em>shattered</em>.
-This will transform the weapons a support-like weapon.
+This will transform the weapons to a support-like weapon.
 It can be equipped in a weapon slot like normal, but it won’t have any effect on its own.
 However it can strengthen the weapons placed in adjacent slots.
 All upgrades and enchantments will be kept.
 This process costs no gold, but it can’t be reversed.</p>
 <h2 id="gamemodes">Gamemodes</h2>
 <h3 id="coop">Coop</h3>
 <p><strong>A2</strong></p>